cs124/labs/Lab4_LargeLanguageModels.md

 - Should instructors disclose that AI was used in evaluating their work?<br/>

 ### Building Your Own Policy (20 mins)
 After discussing the policies above with your group, spend the next ~20 minutes crafting your own Generative AI policy for CS 124.
-We expect 2-4 short paragraphs (in total) to specify clear cases in which 1) students can use LLMs in their coursework, and 2) the teaching team can use LLMs in grading and providing feedback.
+We expect <b><ins>2-4 short paragraphs</ins></b> (in total) to specify clear cases in which 1) students can use LLMs in their coursework, and 2) the teaching team can use LLMs in grading and providing feedback.
 Here’s how we recommend structuring your work:<br/>
 #### Trade Offs
 What might be lost if you ban the use of generative AI altogether?
 What would be gained?
 Where should the line be drawn between acceptable help and academic misconduct?